 Identity Theft Remedies

+You are receiving this information because you have notified a consumer reporting agency that you believe that you are a victim of identity theft.
 Identity theft occurs when someone uses your name, Social Security number, date of birth, or other identifying information, without authority, to commit fraud.
-For example, someone may have committed identity theft by using your personal information to open a credit card account or to get a loan in your name.
+For example, someone may have committed identity theft by using your personal information to open a credit card account or get a loan in your name.
 For more information, visit www.consumerfinance.gov/learnmore or write to: Consumer Financial Protection Bureau, 1700 G Street N.W., Washington, DC 20552.

 The Fair Credit Reporting Act (FCRA) gives you specific rights when you are, or believe that you are, the victim of identity theft.
 Here is a brief summary of the rights designed to help you recover from identity theft.